H. H. Holmes

 Holmes gave various contradictory accounts of his life, initially claiming innocence, and later that he was possessed by Satan.
 His propensity for lying has made it difficult for researchers to ascertain the truth on the basis of his statements.
 For example, he claimed that Dr. Robert Leacock, a fellow medical school classmate, was one of his first murder victims, and that he killed him in 1886 for insurance money; however, Leacock died on October 5, 1889, in Watford, Ontario, Canada.

-Since the 1990s, Holmes has often been described as a serial killer.
+Since the 1990s, Holmes has often been described as the first serial killer in U.S. history.
 In his book about Holmes, author Adam Selzer writes: "Just killing several people isn't necessarily enough for most definitions [of a serial killer].
 More often, it has to be a series of similar crimes, committed over a period of time, usually more to satisfy a psychological urge on the killer's part than any more practical motive."
 He adds: "The murders we can connect 'Holmes' to generally had a clear motive: someone knew too much, or was getting in his way, and couldn't be trusted.
-The murders weren't simply for love of bloodshed but a necessary part of furthering his swindling option and protecting his lifestyle."
+The murders weren't simply for love of bloodshed but a necessary part of furthering his swindling operation and protecting his lifestyle."